< /> < />

 What is metabolic confusion?

 As the name implies, the metabolic confusion diet involves placing the body in a state of confusion.
-Unlike other diets that are regimented in their fixed set of daily calories, metabolic confusion refers to an eating pattern that involves alternating between high-calorie intake and low-caloric intake days.
+Unlike other diets that are regimented in their fixed set of daily calories, metabolic confusion refers to an eating pattern that involves alternating between high-calorie intake and low-calorie intake days.

 Also known as calorie cycling or a calorie-shifting diet, this eating style is based on the premise that being inconsistent with your daily calorie intake keeps your body guessing.